kookseungji/Hawkes-Process-Based-on-Controlled-Differential-Equations/README.md

 2. Exactly calculating the log-likelihood without resorting to approximations

 By using the continuous nature of neural CDEs, HP-CDE can properly handle irregular time series data and compute exact log-likelihoods, leading to improved performance on event prediction tasks.

+## Requirements

+- Python 3.7+
+- PyTorch 1.4.0+
+- CUDA-enabled GPU (recommended for faster training)

+We recommend using Anaconda to manage the Python environment and dependencies.